 Working with Indigenous Tribes

-Part of this process is leadership training that demands a full-time presence of Aliança cadre on-site during the five-month dry season.
-Eventually, the cadre no longer will be needed as internal indigenous leadership is developed.
+Part of this process is leadership training that demands a full-time presence of the Brigada Aliança cadre on-site during the five-month dry season.
+Eventually, the cadre will no longer be needed as internal indigenous leadership is developed.

-Dramatic reductions in fire events have proven this methodology and strides are being made toward guaranteeing the future of the food, medicinal and building materials these people depend upon.
+Dramatic reductions in fire events have proven the effectiveness of our methodology with great strides being made toward guaranteeing the future of the food, medicinal, and building materials these people depend upon for survival.

 With the proper funding, it is Brigada Aliança’s intent to expand this work across the Basin, eventually winding down as the fires are eliminated.